mgsosna/mattsosna.com/_posts/ml/2023-11-25-Precision-recall.md

 <img src="{{  site.baseurl  }}/images/ml/precision_recall/training1.png" alt="Training a machine learning classifier">
 </center>

 Probabilities are great, but we need some way to convert numbers like 0.17 or 0.55 into a decision on whether a video is spam or not.
-So we binarize this probability -- by default at 0.5 -- into a _spam_ or _benign_ classification.
-For a strong feature in our model, the probability curve (black line) and classifications (yellow and blue regions) might look like this.
+So we binarize the outputted probabilities -- by default at 0.5 -- into _spam_ or _benign_ classifications.
+For an arbitrary feature in our model, the model's probability curve (black line) and classifications (yellow and green regions) might look like this.

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/classify1.png" height="75%" width="75%">